bareos/bareos/docs/manuals/source/TasksAndConcepts/StorageBackends.rst

    single: Backend; S3|see {Backend; Droplet}

 The **bareos-storage-droplet** backend (:sinceVersion:`17.2.7: Droplet`) can be used to access Object Storage through **libdroplet**.
-Droplet support a number of backends, most notably S3.
+Droplet supports a number of backends, most notably S3.
 For details about Droplet itself see https://github.com/scality/Droplet.

 Requirements